Power-Saving Features on Host Systems

 In particular, when the PCI bus saturates, the system cannot keep up with the data rates going across it.
 As a result, images cannot be pulled off the 1394 PCI card fast enough.
 The isochronous FIFO buffers on-board the card gradually fill with image data from the camera, and eventually a general FIFO overflow occurs.
 These overflows can result in frame loss.

-Corrupted data when using the IEEE 1394 port on a laptop (notebook) computer can be caused by too much latency in the C3 power state transition, which causes buffer underruns.
+Transitions in and out of the C3 Power state (commonly used with laptops) can cause large-ish system latency issues.
+Again, the negative affects of these latencies can be particularly pronounced on the 1394 bus, as they often lead to buffer underrun conditions.
 In other words, the interrupts associated with the processor's ability to dynamically change speeds conflict with the high demand on the processor that is needed when streaming video or data across the IEEE 1394 port.
 This has been seen on laptops from various manufacturers.